-Sourdough Parenting 101: How to care for and feed Sourdough Starter; plus, how to revive a sad, neglected starter.
-(Don’t worry – it happen’s to the best of us!)
+Tips and advice for the care and feeding of a sourdough starter, including how to maintain it, and how to revive a neglected starter.
+(Don't worry - it happen's to the best of us!)

 Over the years, I’ve had an on again, off again relationship with my Sourdough Starter.
 Sometimes I treat it like the Queen at High Tea, sticking to a precise schedule and attending to its every bubbling need.
 Other times, I completely ignore it: I once forgot it in the back of the fridge for almost six months.
 Still, it persists.